 Alexander Dragunov – Better than the Sniper Rifle

 See what I did there?
-Yagh… anyway, if you’re interested in seeing more of Alexander’s excellent photography, then head over to his official website and take a good long look around the place.
+Yagh… anyway, if you’re interested in seeing more of Alexander’s excellent photography, then head over to his and take a good long look around the place.
 He doesn’t just photograph metro stations, no son… he’s branched out streets and even people as well!